rikkeuldbaek/SkinCancerClassifier_VA_FP/README.md

 # **1.2 Description**

-For this final project I have worked with a collection of dermatoscopic images with different types of pigmented skin lesions, i.e., skin cancer, in order to build a classifier that is able to segment and classify different types of skin cancer.
-This repository contains source code which trains a *pretrained CNN* on the skin cancer dataset (*the HAM10000 dataset*), classifies the skin cancer types and produces a classification report and a training/validation history plot, in order to evaluate the performance of the classifier.
+For this final project I have worked with a collection of dermatoscopic images with different categories of pigmented skin lesions, i.e., skin cancer, in order to build a classifier that is able to segment and classify different diagnostic categories of skin cancer.
+This repository contains source code which trains a *pretrained CNN* on the skin cancer dataset (*the HAM10000 dataset*), classifies the diagnostic categories of skin cancer and produces a classification report and a training/validation history plot, in order to evaluate the performance of the classifier.